Travel Guides

 Plettenberg Bay — the beach capital

 If the Garden Route has a beach capital, it’s Plett.
 Long white sand at Robberg, Central and Lookout Beaches, a proper surf break, dolphins year-round, and Southern Right and Humpback whale sightings from June to November.
 Plett is busier and pricier than the western towns — December and January are the peak weeks, when Joburg empties out onto Plett’s beaches — but out of season it’s extraordinary.
 Plett beach houses book up fastest for the year-end weeks, so plan early if that’s when you’re coming.
+For the full whale watching Plettenberg breakdown, see deeper whale-watching deep-dive.

 Nature’s Valley & Storms River — the eastern end

 Nature’s Valley is a tiny village tucked between the Groot River Lagoon, a long forest beach and the Tsitsikamma cliffs.
 There are no shops beyond a single general store and no cell signal on most networks — that’s the point.
-Twenty minutes further east, Storms River is where the Garden Route officially ends at the Storms River Mouth suspension bridge inside Tsitsikamma National Park.
+Twenty minutes further east, Storms River is where the Garden Route officially ends at the Storms River Mouth suspension bridge inside the Tsitsikamma section of Garden Route National Park.
 This is also the start of the 5-day Otter Trail, one of the country’s most sought-after hikes.

 How many days do you need for the Garden Route?